realityexpander/How_to_program_from_ground_up/03-Hardware.md

 ## The Simple Switch & Light Bulb — 1830's to present <a name="the-simple-switch"></a>
 ###### the-simple-switch
-  - ### BIG IDEA — A switch can be used to represent a logic "state".
+  - ### BIG IDEA — Adding a switch can be used to represent a changeable logic "state".
     - This is the most basic representation of a "state" in computing.
     - Easier to manipulate for humans than a bare wire.